visoftsolutions/ksox-landing/README.md

 ## 🤝 Contributing

 Encountered a hurdle or have a suggestion?
 Raise an issue or connect with our dedicated team.
-Your journey with KSOX-WEB is valued!
+Your journey with KSOX-LANDING is valued!